Hubble in safe mode, might run on backup computer

-Category: Space Hits: 1The Hubble Space Telescope was launched by the space shuttle Discovery on April 24, 1990.
+Category: Space Hits: 3The Hubble Space Telescope was launched by the space shuttle Discovery on April 24, 1990.
 Avoiding distortions of the atmosphere, Hubble has an unobstructed view peering to planets, stars, and galaxies, some more than 13.4 billion light-years away.
 Image via NASA/ Arizona Public Media.

 The Hubble Space Telescope is currently in a protective safe mode.
 A degrading computer memory module appears to have been the source of the halt.
 In safe mode, the telescope is not carrying out its regularly scheduled observing program.
 It’s not pointing toward targets or collecting data, but the telescope stays powered via its solar panels.
 Hubble has been idle since June 13, 2021.
 NASA first announced the safe mode on June 16.
 Their latest report on June 30 said that: